ovh/docs/pages/cloud/nutanix/23-ovh-gateway-doc/guide.es-es.md

 #### General information

-The VM is based on Ubuntu 20.04 LTS (“ The Focal Fossa ”).
+The VM is based on Alpine Linux 3.18.2.

 > [!primary]
-> The gateway is built on the basis of *Daily Build* cloud images of Ubuntu.
+> The gateway is built on an Alpine Linux base, on which we have added the necessary packages to cloud-init.
-> The file used is downloaded directly from the Ubuntu servers: <https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img> then customised using cloud-init.

 > [!primary]
-> OVHcloud recommends that you replace this gateway with one of your choice.
-You can use this guide: [OVHgateway replacement](/pages/cloud/nutanix/30-software-gateway-replacement).
+> You must replace this gateway with one of your choice.
+The OVHgateway cannot be managed.
+You can't connect to it to make changes.
+> There is no way to connect via SSH or any other protocol.
+> It is also not possible to connect from the console via Prism Central.
+> You can use this guide: [OVHgateway replacement](/pages/cloud/nutanix/30-software-gateway-replacement).
+>

-The OVHgateway has a lightweight design, with 2 NICs, 1 vCPU, 1 GB of memory and 20 GiB of disk space.
+The OVHgateway has a lightweight design, with 2 NICs, 1 vCPU, 1 GB of memory and 1 GiB of disk space.

-`ens3` is the interface for the external network and owns the Additional IP address in the subnet **base** with VLAN 0.<br>
+- `eth0` is the interface for the external network and owns the Additional IP address in the subnet **base** with VLAN 0.<br>
-`ens4` is the interface for the internal network in the subnet **infra** with VLAN 1.
+- `eth1` is the interface for the internal network in the subnet **infra** with VLAN 1.

 OVHcloud teams have customised the VM with an *IPTABLES* script.